NVIDIA/nvcomp/doc/selector-quickstart.md

 // Now run compression as normal using the format opts
 ```

-The C++ interface is similar but uses a new class called `CascadedSelector` (details in `include/cascaded.hpp`).
+The C++ interface is similar but uses a new class called `CascadedSelector` (details in `include/nvcomp/cascaded.hpp`).
-Below is the same example code using the C++interface:
+Below is the same example code using the C++ interface:

 ```c++
 // Set up options for the selector.
 This is a good default setting.